-Single Lives 2017 is an interdisciplinary conference on Singleness taking place at University College Dublin 13-14 October.
-Scroll down to see the CFP.
+Single Lives 2017 was an interdisciplinary conference on Singleness hosted at University College Dublin 13-14 October, 2017.

-This conference will explore literature and popular media by, about, and for single women from the last 200 years in relation to aesthetics and form, politics, race, sexuality, class, space, reproductive rights, and the economy.
+This conference explored literature and popular media by, about, and for single women from the last 200 years in relation to aesthetics and form, politics, race, sexuality, class, space, reproductive rights, and labor.
 What singles do and mean is both an academic field and a popular obsession that investigates what it means to be a socially, politically, and sexually active single person.

-Single Lives 2017 will also launch a research cluster housed at UCD and helmed by Dr. Kate Fama and Dr. Jorie Lagerwey.
-If you’re interested in being affiliated with that research group, please contact us at firstname.lastname@example.org
+Single Lives launched a research cluster housed at the UCD College of Arts and Humanities.
+If you’re interested in being affiliated with the research group, please contact us at email@example.com

 Single Lives: 200 Years of Independent Women in Literature and Popular Culture University College Dublin, 13-14 October 2017